maxmind/GeoIP2-java/README.md

 ## Multi-Threaded Use ##

 This API fully supports use in multi-threaded applications.
-When using the `DatabaseReader` in a multi-threaded application, we suggest creating one object and sharing that among threads.
+When using the `DatabaseReader` or the `WebServiceClient` in a multi-threaded application, we suggest creating one object and sharing that across threads.

 ## What data is returned? ##